crowleyyy/Database-for-Titan-Rquipment-Repair/README.md

 This stored procedure allows you to insert user information into the `Users` table.

-### GetEquipmentByID
+### UpdateUserPassword

-This stored procedure retrieves equipment information by the provided `SerialNumber`.
+This stored procedure allows you to update the password of a user in the `Users` table.

-### GetServiceHistoryBySerialNumber
+### DeleteUser

-This stored procedure retrieves service history information by the provided `SerialNumber`.
+This stored procedure allows you to delete a user from the `Users` table.

 ## Triggers